ietf-teep/architecture/draft-ietf-teep-architecture.md

 a Device Administrator might choose what Untrusted Applications and related Trusted Components to be installed.
 A user consent flow is out of scope of the TEEP architecture.

-The main components consist of a set of standard messages created by a TAM to deliver Trusted Component management commands to a device, and device attestation and response messages created by a TEE that responds to a TAM's message.
+The main components of the TEEP protocol consist of a set of standard messages created by a TAM to deliver Trusted Component management commands to a device, and device attestation and response messages created by a TEE that responds to a TAM's message.

 It should be noted that network communication capability is generally not available in TAs in today's TEE-powered devices.
-Consequently, Trusted Applications generally rely on broker in the REE to provide access to network functionality in the REE.
+Consequently, Trusted Applications generally rely on a broker in the REE to provide access to network functionality in the REE.
 A broker does not need to know the actual content of messages to facilitate such access.